hannesdatta/course-odcm/content/_index.md

 ## This website

-This website is the backbone of the course, and features the following main sections.
+This website is the backbone of the course.

-- The [__course__](docs/course) section holds a list of weekly [modules](docs/course/modules), consisting of live streams, readings, and prerecorded clips.
-Even if you're not enrolled in this course, you can watch these clips, but interaction with the course instructor is reserved for enrolled students only.
+- The [__course__](docs/course) section holds a list of weekly [modules](docs/course/modules), consisting of live streams, self-study material, and activities.

-- The [__tutorial__](docs/tutorials) section offers a workflow for collecting online data, and self-guided Jupyter Notebooks that teach the *basics* of data retrieval via web scraping and APIs.
+- The [__tutorial__](docs/tutorials) section offers a workflow for collecting online data, and self-guided Jupyter Notebooks that teach the basics of data retrieval via web scraping and APIs.
 Use these to start your own scraping projects!

 <!--- Finally, the [__building block__](docs/snippets) section offers a collection of code snippets in Python that you can use to build and extend your own scrapers and API retrieval projects.
 -->
 - Finally, the [__example__](docs/examples) section offers links to publicly available data collection projects, which you can use as an inspiration.

 ## Enroll in this class

 - Head over to the [course syllabus](docs/course/syllabus) for all the details.
 The course offers seats to Research Master and PhD students from outside of Tilburg University.
+Even if you're not enrolled in this course, you can use our material!
+However, interaction with the course instructor is reserved to enrolled students.

 - Curious about obtaining a MSc degree?
 Then explore the [Marketing Analytics program](https://www.tilburguniversity.edu/education/masters-programmes/marketing-analytics), offered by faculty of Tilburg University's [Marketing Department](https://tilburguniversity.edu/marketing).